broadinstitute/viral-workshops/veme-ngs/denovo.md

 - The `assemble_denovo` "Version:" should be already set to `master`, but make sure it is set as such.
 - "Run workflow(s) with inputs defined by data table" should be selected (not "file paths").
-- "Step 1 -- Select root entity type:" should be set to `de_novo_assembly`.
+- "Step 1 — Select root entity type:" should be set to `de_novo_assembly`.
-- "Step 2 -- **SELECT DATA**" -- click on this button and a data selector box will pop up.
+- "Step 2 — **SELECT DATA**" — click on this button and a data selector box will pop up.
 Check box all six rows of the `de_novo_assembly` table so that we launch multiple assembly jobs at the same time, one for each sample in the table.
 After selecting the rows, click the **OK** button on the lower right of the pop up box.
-This should return you to the workflow setup page which should now say that it will run on "6 selected metagenomics".
+This should return you to the workflow setup page which should now say that it will run on "6 selected de_novo_assemblys" [sic].
 - In the inputs table on the lower part of the page, the following required inputs will need to be set:
   - `assemble_denovo.reads_unmapped_bams` (required) should be set to `this.cleaned_bam`
   - `assemble_denovo.reference_genome_fasta` (required) should be set to `workspace.lasv_reference_scaffold_genomes`